OFTechLabs/Alexa-IT-case/Skills/README.md

 There are several skills here that need an implementation for them to work, the templates are there as are the unit tests to verify whether they work.
 The skills can be implemented in any way as long as the tests verify the skill works according to the requirements.

-The assignments listed below go from easy to more difficult, after finishing all assignments you should be capable of developing and publishing a Alexa Skill.
+The assignments listed below go from easy to more difficult, after finishing all assignments you should be capable of developing and publishing an Alexa Skill.

 ## HelloWorldSkill